MRI (magnetic resonance imaging) scans are used to help diagnose and monitor many different conditions.

 You’ll also need to let us know if you have:

 - joint replacements

 - an electronically activated medicine infusion pump shunts (tubes) in your brain

 - stents (tubes) in your heart or arteries

 - an intra-uterine contraceptive device or coil

 - any other implant or device in your body

-You won't be able to have an MRI scan if you're breastfeeding or in the first three months of pregnancy.
+You won’t be able to have an MRI scan if you’re in the first three months of pregnancy.
 Sometimes an MRI scan can be done after the first three months of pregnancy but please speak to your consultant or check with our MRI department.